 For SSPF, the remuneration policy rules of the pensions sector apply to board members and members of the Accountability Council who are not, or are no longer, in Shell’s service.
 In practice, this means particularly retired members of the Board and the Accountability Council.
 The remuneration policy also applies to members of the Board of Supervisors.

-The members of the Accountability Council who are in Shell’s service are not remunerated by SSPF.
-They are considered to combine their membership of the Board or the Accountability council with their regular job.
+Board members and members of the Accountability Council who are in Shell’s service are not remunerated by SSPF.
+They are considered to combine their membership of the Board or the Accountability Council with their regular job.
 Board and Accountability Council members who are employed by Shell are covered by Shell’s General Terms and Conditions of Employment policy and do not receive any (additional) remuneration from SSPF.
 Consequently, none of the remuneration components involves more risk than is acceptable for the pension fund.

-SSPF does not have any employees.
+SSPF has fully outsourced the administration of the pension scheme and the asset management.
+The pension fund therefore does not employ any staff.
 Shell Pensioenbureau Nederland (SPN) provides support for the Board of SSPF.
 SPN is a subsidiary of Shell and is thus covered by Shell’s General Terms and Conditions of Employment policy.
-SSPF also ensures that the remuneration policy of parties to whom work is outsourced does not encourage taking more risks than are acceptable.
+SSPF also ensures that the remuneration policy of parties to whom work is outsourced does not encourage taking more risks than are acceptable to SSPF.
 When entering into or renewing an outsourcing agreement, the remuneration policy is a fixed part of the contractual terms.
+For example, in the outsourcing agreement between SSPF and Shell Asset Management Company (SAMCo), it has been included that SAMCo applies a remuneration policy for its staff which is in accordance with the rules for a restrained remuneration policy of the Netherlands Authority for the Financial Markets/De Nederlandsche Bank.

 Context of SSPF Remuneration Policy